 The surname Keiver was first found in Silesia, where the family gained a significant reputation for its contributions to the emerging mediaeval society.
 As an occupational name, the name was derived from the German word "dial" which means "copper."
 The German word "kufe" means "Barrel" and as such, the name is a cognitive of the English name "Cooper."
 Alternatively, the name could have been a topographic name for someone who lived in a pine forest, derived from the German word "Kiefer" which means "pine."

 Early History of the Keiver family

-Another 135 words (10 lines of text) covering the years 1265, 1293, 1381, and 1397 are included under the topic Early Keiver History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Keiver research.
+Another 38 words (3 lines of text) covering the years 1265, 1293, 1381, and 1397 are included under the topic Early Keiver History in all our PDF Extended History products and printed products wherever possible.

 Keiver Spelling Variations

 Spelling variations of this family name include: Kiefer, Kiefner, Kufer, Kufler, Kufner, Kuffner, Kaufner, Kief, Kifer, Kieffer, Kieferle, Kieferl, Kiferlin, Kiever, Kiver, Kiverle, Kiverli, Kieferli, Kiffer, Kyfer, Kyefer, Kyffer, Kyferle and many more.

 Early Notables of the Keiver family (pre 1700)